zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### `treatDestinationEndpointAsSource`

 Some devices incorrectly use the multi channel **destination** endpoint in reports to indicate the **source** endpoint the report originated from.
 When this flag is `true`, the destination endpoint is instead interpreted to be the source and the original source endpoint gets ignored.

+### `useUTCInTimeParametersCC`

+When a device exposes no other way to configure timezone information, Z-Wave JS uses local time for setting the date and time using `Time Parameters CC`.
+Per the specification, UTC should be used for this, but it has been found that without timezone information, devices tend to falsely interpret UTC as local time in this case.
+By setting `useUTCInTimeParametersCC` to `true`, UTC is used anyways, so devices that get their timezone information from other sources can be configured correctly.